-CONTRAINDICATIONS
+2 CONTRAINDICATIONS

-To reduce the risk of seizures, WELLBUTRIN[®] XL (bupropion hydrochloride) is contraindicated in patients:
+WELLBUTRIN XL is contraindicated in patients:

-- Receiving other medications that contain bupropion hydrochloride such as WELLBUTRIN[®] SR, and ZYBAN[®], because the incidence of seizure is dose dependent (see WARNINGS AND PRECAUTIONS). - With a current seizure disorder or history of seizures (see WARNINGS AND PRECAUTIONS). - With a current or prior diagnosis of bulimia or anorexia nervosa because of a higher incidence of seizures (see WARNINGS AND PRECAUTIONS) noted in patients treated for bulimia with the immediate release formulation of bupropion. - Undergoing abrupt withdrawal from alcohol or benzodiazepines or other sedatives.
+- receiving other medications that contain bupropion hydrochloride such as WELLBUTRIN SR, and ZYBAN[®], because the incidence of seizure is dose dependent (see 7 WARNINGS AND PRECAUTIONS, Neurologic, Seizures). - with a current seizure disorder or history of seizures (see 7 WARNINGS AND PRECAUTIONS, Neurologic, Seizures). - with a current or prior diagnosis of bulimia or anorexia nervosa because of a higher incidence of seizures (see 7 WARNINGS AND PRECAUTIONS, Neurologic, Seizures) noted in patients treated for bulimia with the immediate release formulation of bupropion. - undergoing abrupt withdrawal from alcohol or benzodiazepines or other sedatives.